 The beautiful Sapphire Coast sparkles with stunning beaches, spectacular wilderness, great fishing, exhilarating bushwalks, delicious oysters, tasty cheeses, and charming towns and villages.
-This jewel on the far NSW South Coast is also one of the best destinations in Australia for whale watching.
+This jewel on the far NSW South Coast is also one of Australia’s best whale watching destinations, Twofold Bay.

 From Bermagui in the north to Eden in the south, you’ll find a great variety of things to do and see.
 Fishing is popular, with many game, reef and deep-sea fishing tours.
 Unwind and relax on splendid sandy beaches and enjoy swimming, snorkelling, surfing and kayaking in crystal-clear waters.

-On Australia’s Oyster Coast, the food and wine experiences are delightful.
-Enjoy wine tasting at Mimosa Wines, relish locally caught seafood at restaurants including the acclaimed Zanzibar in Merimbula, savour freshly shucked oysters in Pambula, and taste award-winning cheeses in Bega.
+On Australia’s Oyster Coast, the food and wine experiences are delectable.
+Enjoy wine tasting at Mimosa Wines, relish locally caught seafood at restaurants including the popular , savour freshly shucked oysters in Pambula with Captain Sponge's Magical Oyster Tours.

-In the pretty countryside, browse gorgeous arts and crafts in Cobargo.
-There are plenty of places to stay on the Sapphire Coast, a scenic road trip from Sydney and Melbourne and a few hours’ drive from Canberra.
-You can also fly from Sydney and Melbourne to Merimbula Airport and rent a car.
+In the pretty countryside, admire touring exhibitions in the Bega Regional Art Gallery and browse artisan crafts in Cobargo.
+You’ll find plenty of places to stay on the Sapphire Coast, a scenic road trip from Sydney and Melbourne and a few hours’ drive from Canberra.
+You can also fly to Merimbula Airport and rent a car.